A11isonD/Allison-Portfolio-Page-Version-2/README.md

 This project consists of my portfolio website that demonstrates the HTML, CSS, and JavaScript skills I learned in Part 1 of Code Louisville's Web Development course.
 Its intended purpose is for networking and the targeted audience is potential employers.
 I will also use it as a platform to display future projects as I gain more experience in coding.

-To run this project, please copy the link to my Github repository (https://github.com/A11isonD/Allison-Portfolio-Page-Version-2.git) titled "Allison-Portfolio-Page-Version-2".
+To run this project, copy the link to my Github repository (https://github.com/A11isonD/Allison-Portfolio-Page-Version-2.git) titled "Allison-Portfolio-Page-Version-2".
 In addition to this README file, this link contains: index.html, styles.css, menuToggle.js, and home.js.

 My project contains three CSS and JavaScript features from the required list and two media queries.
 I will now describe the features and media queries: